-What content creators need to know about how Google algorithm works
+What bloggers need to know about blog SEO and how Google algorithm works

 Google crawls the internet, looking for new content, and it then indexes the newly discovered content in its search results where it feels is appropriate.
 Google discovers new content by following links, reading sitemaps, and seeing social media shares.